10 DevOps Tools for Continuous Monitoring

 Overview: Dynatrace provides a single platform with the ability to monitor the entire DevOps environment and technology stack.
 DevOps teams can use Dynatrace to gain visibility into web and mobile applications, transactions and services, databases, hosts, and network infrastructure.
 The platform also supports monitoring of cloud-based platform-as-a-service and container technologies, including AWS, Azure, Google Cloud Platform, Kubernetes, Docker, and more.

-Use Cases: Application and microservices monitoring, infrastructure monitoring, application security, cloud automation.
+Use Cases: Application and continuous monitoring in microservices, infrastructure monitoring, application security, cloud automation.

 - Monitor customized log metrics for extended observability